QubitProducts/miniMerge/README.md

 [srcBase] is runtime --src-base argument, by default, it is a current directory value.
 Dependency detection works recursively.
-Program supports basic sprockets style dependencies addressing for JS files, //=require path will be translated to //:include path.js .
+Program supports basic sprockets style dependencies addressing for JS files dependencies,

+     //=require path

+will be translated to:

+     //:include path.js

+(Notice how its translated!
+Only direct paths are supported).

 Program also can filter contents by:

-- line of text (keyword, for example: //delete )
+- excluding line of text (keyword, for example: //delete )

-- block of text (/*~keyword*/,<--~keyword--> etc.).
-Using .~keyword. will
+- excluding block of text (by keyword, like: -dw /*~keyword*/ etc.).
+For example, using .~keyword. will filter following text:
-filter:

      AAA